tigerDer1/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

    :align: center
    :alt: Click the checkbox labeled `Discounts` to activate Discounts.

-To set a discount after discounts have been activated, navigate to the list of sales orders by going to :menuselection:`Orders --> Orders` at the top of the page.
+After the setting has been activated, navigate to the desired quotation or sales order by going to :menuselection:`Orders --> Orders` at the top of the page.
 Once there, click on the desired sales order from the list.